 Hi, I'm William Gray.
 Welcome to Wildlife Wishlist – my nature travel blog for all lovers of wildlife.
 As a zoologist, travel writer, photographer and conservationist, I've spent the last 30 years or so tracking down some of the world's best wildlife experiences.
 It's a work in progress!

 My aim is to make this blog wider-ranging than a blue whale and more densely packed than a butterfly migration.
 I hope you'll dip in to find ideas for your own inspirational wildlife holidays.

-You can also use the Wildlife Travel Guide to search for species, holiday types, wildlife travel on each of the continents, plus a directory of top wildlife destinations around the world.
+You can also use the Wildlife Travel Guide to search for species, holiday types and top wildlife destinations around the world.
 The blog highlights environmentally responsible travel operators that support conservation efforts and give local communities an incentive to safeguard wildlife – in the wild, where it belongs.